dhis2/developer-portal/docs/guides/ai-development.md

 ## Further reading

 -   [DHIS2 & AI](https://dhis2.org/ai/): DHIS2's overview of AI across the platform
--   [devotta-labs/dhis2-app-skills](https://github.com/devotta-labs/dhis2-app-skills): the recommended agent skill, with its own README and changelog
+-   [dhis2/ai-devtools](https://github.com/dhis2/ai-devtools): the recommended agent skill (`@dhis2/skill-dhis2-apps`), with its own README and changelog.
+Based on [dhis2-app-skills](https://github.com/devotta-labs/dhis2-app-skills) by Eirik Haugstulen at Devotta Labs.
 -   [Anthropic Agent Skills overview](https://platform.claude.com/docs/en/agents-and-tools/agent-skills/overview): what a skill is and how the format works
 -   [Blog post about developing a DHIS2 app using AI](https://developers.dhis2.org/blog/2026/05/my-first-app)